dennybritz/booknotes/sapiens.md

 The best way to appreciate the general direction of history is to count the number of separate human worlds that coexisted at any given moment on planet Earth.
 Today, we are used to thinking about the whole planet as a single unit, but for most of history, earth was in fact an entire galaxy of isolated human worlds.

-so our single global culture contains many different types of lifestyles and people, from New York stockbrokers to Afghan shepherds.
+So our single global culture contains many different types of lifestyles and people, from New York stockbrokers to Afghan shepherds.
 Yet they are all closely connected and they influence one another in myriad ways.
 They still argue and fight, but they argue using the same concepts and fight using the same weapons.
 A real ‘clash of civilisations’ is like the proverbial dialogue of the deaf.
 Nobody can grasp what the other is saying.

 In fact, no social animal is ever guided by the interests of the entire species to which it belongs.
 No chimpanzee cares about the interests of the chimpanzee species, no snail will lift a tentacle for the global snail community, no lion alpha male makes a bid for becoming the king of all lions, and at the entrance of no beehive can one find the slogan: ‘Worker bees of the world – unite!’